Ch3ster8/DT2_Assignment_3/README.md

    * I have coded the state machine in my game to be modular meaning rather than having to alter the code every time I want to do something new I instead just have to add a fictional module of sorts to the state machine.
 Having a modular design lets future applications utilise the state machine however needed.

    * An example of a future application for my state machine could be a user interface as only one interface should be open at any point in time to avoid overlapping information, this is almost identical to the function of a state machine.
 Only one state can be active at any point in time and can only switch between states if it meets a certain condition, like state machines it's required for an input to be pressed for the interface to change, converting each interface into a state and putting them into a state machine would make for a very effective user interface that wouldn't run into any overlapping issues.

+   * **Analyze technology concepts and strategies** State machines are not just used for UI and AI, they can be used in a variety of ways considering the versatility of their core concept as mentioned previously.
+Whilst state machines are used mechanically they can also be used theoretically, when planning out a task it can be useful to draw out each state and the transition to those states, for example when designing the player movement I would draw each action as a state and then each input as the transitions, then instead of coding a state machine for this I would code the player movement with this functionality in mind, so whilst the final product wasn't actually a state machine it still came in useful for planning out the task at hand and helps to avoid bugs by drawing out all the possible edge conditions.

    * [Table of Contents](#Table-of-Contents)